wetw0rk/Sickle/README.md

 - Executing shellcode in both Windows and Linux environments.
 - Comparing a bytecode sample to a modified binary.
 - Dissembling shellcode into assembly language (ARM, x86, etc).
-- Shellcode extraction via objdump (although binfiles are never fail)
+- Shellcode extraction via objdump (binfiles never fail)

 #### Quick failure check
 A task I found myself doing repetitively was compiling assembly source code then extracting the shellcode, placing it into a wrapper, and testing it.
 If it was a bad run, the process would be repeated until successful.
 Sickle takes care of placing the shellcode into a wrapper for quick testing.
 (Works on Windows and Unix systems):